MrRobotV8/IOT_Restaurant/README.md

 # IOT_Restaurant
 OrderEat project for course Programming for IOT @ PoliTo.

+1) Scalable on the number of users;
+2) Scalable on the number of restaurants;
+3) Scalable to manage various IoT devices, users and contexts (e.g. adding/removing new devices, users and context at run-time without modifying the source-code).
+4) Automatic setup process;
+5) Comfort for the customer;
+6) Consumption control for restaurateur;
+7) Unique Configuration File;
+8) Guarantee information exchange among the actors in the system over the internet (REST and MQTT)

 -Config File is shared in the folder between actors

 # WEB APP - Django Framework